mpasternak/django-reciprocity/README.rst

 .. code-block:: shell

-    docker-compose up
+    docker-compose up webserver rabbitmq

-This will boot the nginx with http push stream module and celery.
+This will boot a container running nginx with HTTP-push-stream module and a RabbitMQ node.

 This nginx server is a proxy to a service running on your local machine (it loops back to ``docker.host.internal`` port 8080).
 It listens by default on port 9080.
 If you ever need to